Safeguard your new home with physical barriers

 Protecting new homes and extensions from termites requires the termite management products to work in a seamless design with the construction elements to eliminate potential entry points such as joins in concrete slabs or brickwork and around penetration points where utilities enter buildings.

-At Termibuild we used a combination of termite membranes, termite collars, foams and sealants to provide a superior, integrated termite protection system for your home.
+Generally, a combination of termite membranes, termite collars, foams and sealants will provide a superior, integrated termite protection system for your home.

 Termite membranes are tough plastic sheet membranes, rather like a damp course material.
 They are impregnated with termiticide, such as bifenthrin or deltamethrin, to make them highly repellent and toxic to termites.
 Typically the termite membrane is installed before framing and extends across the wall cavity and though the brickwork.
 They are odourless and are expected to last at least 50 years and require almost no ongoing maintenance.